JunaidUsmani2468/Educational-Ecommerce-Clone/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Open the `index.html` file in your web browser.

+## 🙏 Acknowledgements

+A huge thank you to **Shradha Khapra** and the **Apna College** team for their invaluable guidance and high-quality educational content that made this project possible.